alf632/godot-open-rts/addons/terrain_3d/README.md

 * Written in C++ as a GDExtension addon, which works with official engine builds
 * Can be accessed by GDScript, C#, and any language Godot supports
 * Geometric Clipmap Mesh Terrain, as used in The Witcher 3.
 See [System Architecture](https://terrain3d.readthedocs.io/en/stable/docs/system_architecture.html)
-* Up to 16k x 16k in 1k regions (imagine multiple islands without paying for 16k^2 vram)
+* Terrains as small as 64x64m up to 65.5x65.5km (4295km^2) in variable sized regions
 * Up to 32 textures
 * Up to 10 levels of detail
 * Foliage instancing